Volvo unveils the XC40 EV, its first full-electric vehicle

 Plus, if you're going to introduce an EV that will sell well in the United States, making sure it's an SUV or crossover is a bit of a no brainer.
 The sedan market continues to shrink as Americans opt for larger and taller vehicles.

-While we still have to wait for EPA tests for an official range, Volvo is targeting 200 miles of mixed driving between charges.
+While we still have to wait for EPA tests for an official range, Volvo is targeting over 200 miles of mixed driving between charges.
 The XC40 EV will support DC fast-charging port and says it can be charged to 80 percent from zero in 40 minutes.
 In a bit of a surprise, the dual motors will output 408 horsepower.
 More powerful than expected for a small SUV.
 The zero-to-62 time will be 4.9 seconds.
 Not exactly a drag racer, but still quick.

 It will be the first Volvo to use Android's Automotive OS and will support over-the-air updates.
 Volvo says the car will be updated regularly and will be better over its lifetime.
 This is the same pitch as Tesla and it's working well for that company.